 Importance of the Placenta

-Why is placenta important?
-Well, a placenta is the support system of the unborn child.
+The placenta is the support system of the unborn child.
 The nutrients and oxygen from the mother reach the placenta through the bloodstream.
 The umbilical cord attached to the placenta carries it to the foetus.
 In a similar way, the umbilical cord carries the waste products from the baby into the placenta and thus to the mother’s bloodstream for the final disposal.
 Apart from nurturing the foetus, the placenta also protects the foetus from any kind of bacterial or viral infection.

 12 Functions of Placenta

-- The placenta also purifies the blood of any harmful substance, which might harm the foetal health, by acting as a barrier and providing protection against it.
+- The placenta purifies the blood of any harmful substance, which might harm the foetal health, by acting as a barrier and providing protection against it.

 - The placenta acts as the baby’s liver before the foetal liver is formed, to store glycogen, fat, etc.

 - The placenta acts as an endocrine gland by secreting hormones such as progesterone, oestrogen, and HCG (human chorionic gonadotropin).

 - Nitrogenous waste from the foetus passes through the placenta before entering into the mother’s bloodstream.

 - The placenta also breaks down the food particles consumed by the mother for the easy absorption of nutrients by the foetus.

 - Vast amounts of hormones are secreted to produce placental lactose.
 It ensures good levels of glucose in the mother’s bloodstream which in turn will be circulated in the baby’s system.